 Transactions in foreign currencies are translated into the respective functional currencies of the company at the exchange rates at the dates of the transactions.
 At the end of each subsequent reporting period, monetary items denominated in foreign currencies are translated into the functional currencies using the exchange rate at that date.
-Non-monetary items denominated in foreign currencies that are measured at fair value are translated into the functional currencies using the exchange rate at the date that the fair value are translated into the functional currencies using the exchange rate at the date measured at fair value was determined.
+Non-monetary items denominated in foreign currencies that are measured at fair value are translated into the functional currencies using the exchange rate at the date that the fair value was determined.
 Non-monetary items denominated in foreign currencies that are measured based on historical cost are translated using the exchange rate at the date of the transaction.

-(4) Classification of current and non-current assets and liabilities as non-current:
+(4) Classification of current and non-current assets and liabilities

-An asset is classified as current under one of the following criteria, and all other assets are classified
+An asset is classified as current under one of the following criteria, and all other assets are classified as non-current: